Social Provider Handler node

 -

-d The nodes on the page node request the information required to register a new identity.
+d The nodes on the page node request the information required to register a new user account.

-e The Create Object node creates the new identity in Advanced Identity Cloud.
+e The Create Object node creates the new user account in Advanced Identity Cloud.

 Example 2: Dynamic account linking